-Is the raw food is the best diet for my Cane Corso?
+Is raw food the best diet for my Cane Corso?

-Vets do not believe that there are advantages of raw food vs dry food when it comes to nutrients if you feed your pup a high-quality kibble diet.
+Vets do not believe that there are advantages of raw food over dry food when it comes to nutrients if you feed your pup a high-quality kibble diet.

 Raw feeding has recently received much attention and for good reasons.
 Raw feeding is popular among pet owners because you can readily see what you’re giving your puppy and calculate their nutritional intakes, unlike store dog food.

 You should try to stay away from supermarket kibble that provides low-quality nutrients.
 Thus raw feeding is preferable if you want to ensure your Cane Corso puppy is getting the best nutrition possible if you can’t get access to high-quality kibbles.

 Some of the advantages of raw feeding a Cane Corso puppy over kibbles are:

 Raw feeding dogs and puppy pioneers will tell you that your puppy’s oral health significantly improves once you start feeding him raw food.